Wizer21/TrackerRobot/README.md

 # TrackerRobot :robot:

-This project is realized on Rasberry Pi 4 with a Qt GUI.
+This project is realized on Rasberry Pi 4.

-At the end this robot will be able to follow moving shapes.
+This robot is equipped with 2 DC motor that allow it to move around.
+Two servomotor control the camera which can in this way follow objects.
+Both DC and servosmotors can be controlled from the Qt interface or from an Xbox controller.

+The camera output is displayed on the interface, this way we can click on it to select an item and begin the tracking.
+The item is tracked the same way of my repository [Image_Tracker](https://www.youtube.com/watch?v=CWhhGOI1N1g).
+By looking at the center point of the tracked item, I can define if the camera should move and if so, in each direction.

 ## Components
 - Rasberry Pi 4B, 4GB
 - Pi Camera V2
 - RPi Ryanteck motor controller
-- 2 Micro servo SG90
+- 2 Servomotor SG90
-- 2 Yellow motors
+- 2 DC motors

 ## Programmatical part
 - Python